-Matt Ryder is a British fine artist who has been living, working, and painting in Dubai, UAE, for the past 12 years.
+Matt Ryder is a British fine artist who has been living, working, and painting in Dubai, UAE, for over a decade.
 In this guest blog post, he takes us to the extreme terrain and tricky locations where he paints mountains that “sing with cadmium colors.”

 Changing Perceptions of the Middle East, One Painting at a Time